FBruzzesi/anyschema/docs/user-guide/getting-started.md

 ## Pandas output format

+!!! abstract "pandas schema"
+    Unlike pyarrow and polars, pandas does not have a native schema representation.
+    Therefore our output is a dictionary mapping column names to dtypes.

+!!! warning "pandas multiple `dtype_backend`'s"
+    pandas supports multiple dtype backends that affect types nullability:

+    - `None` (default): Uses standard NumPy dtypes (not nullable).
+    - `"numpy_nullable"`* Uses pandas nullable dtypes (e.g., `Int64` instead of `int64`).
+    - `"pyarrow"`: Uses PyArrow-backed dtypes (better performance, native nullable support).

-While for pyarrow and polars the output schema is the respective schema object, for pandas the output is a dictionary mapping column names to dtypes.
-Additionally pandas supports multiple dtype backends (default is None, which uses non nullable 'numpy'), and when converting to the native pandas dtypes it's possible to specify which backend to use by specifying the `dtype_backend` parameter, either for all the fields together, or for each field individually.
+    You can specify which backend to use via the `dtype_backend` parameter, either for all fields together, or for each field individually.

 Let's see it in practice: